Minor Field Studies

 Click here for a list of the MFS host countries (in Swedish)

 Please note, it is important to read through the below information about the Swedish Ministry of Foreign Affairs (Utrikesdepartementet) advice against travel as this may affect your choice of host country.

 Travel dissuasion issued by the Swedish Ministry of Foreign Affairs

 Please note that the MFS scholarship will not be granted to a country or a region if the Swedish Ministry of Foreign Affairs (Utrikesdepartementet) advise against travel to a specific country or region.
 The level of safety can quickly change in different countries and regions and it is the duty of the Foreign Ministry to make sure citizens are informed about of the risks of travelling to dangerous areas.
 When preparing your MFS application, always try to find out as much as possible about the security situation in the area you plan to visit.
+Note that you have to compare the list of MFS host countries to the Swedish Ministry for Foreign Affairs advise against travel.

-If the Foreign Ministry calls for “all Swedes to leave a country/part of a country” (in Swedish: ”uppmanar svenskar att lämna landet/landområde”), Stockholm University needs to secure that no MFS students remain in the area.
 Should the Foreign Ministry dissuade from travelling when you have already arrived in the host country, you do not need to meet the MFS conditions of spending 8 weeks in the field.
 This is specified in the MFS general terms.